Facilitator Directory

 Broader area of facilitation: Online nationwide, and face to face in Auckland and other locations where viable.

-Sorted at Work sessions I’m available to facilitate: I facilitate a variety of sessions, including Pathways to Your First Home, and Money Bites series sessions Money Mind, Spending, Debt, Protection, Retirement and KiwiSaver, and Intro to Investing.
+Sorted at Work sessions I’m available to facilitate: I facilitate a variety of sessions, including Pathways to Your First Home, Money Bites series sessions Money Mind, Spending, Debt, Protection, Retirement and KiwiSaver, and Intro to Investing.

 Cultural background: I was born in New Zealand to parents who migrated from the Kingdom of Tonga.
 My wife’s whakapapa includes Croatia, Ireland and Ngāti Maru in Hauraki.